xigt/lgid/res/README.md

 ## ODIN

-The ODIN data used is in the odin-by-lang directory.
+The [ODIN][] data used is in the odin-by-lang directory.
 Each file contains IGT for one language identified by its code, and is in the xigt format.

-The odin_lm directory contains word and char LMs built from the odin data.

 ## Crúbadán

-The [Crúbadán][] data is under the [CC BY 4.0][] license, and that possibly extends to the included `res/Crubadan.csv` file, although I don't see the CSV file available on the Crúbadán website.
+The [Crúbadán][] data is under the [CC BY 4.0][] license, and that possibly extends to the included `res/Crubadan.csv` file.
+The `res/Crubadan.csv` file is the CSV download available on the Crúbadán website.

 ## lang_table